-Although fruit flies are generally not harmful, they multiply extremely fast and have the ability to carry viruses that could make you ill if you mistakenly ingest enough of them.
+Although fruit flies are generally not harmful, they multiply extremely fast and can carry viruses that could make you ill if you mistakenly ingest enough of them.

 If you can’t get rid of them on your own, don’t let the infestation linger, call a professional and have them take a look.
 If you’re not sure who to call, you can get free, no-obligation quotes from reliable pest-control experts on HomeAdvisor.com.

-There’s a chance that what you have is more serious than fruit flies so it’s better to be safe than sorry.
+There’s a chance that what you have is more severe than fruit flies, so it’s better to be safe than sorry.

-Fruit flies still appear despite that fact that I keep my house pretty airtight which got me wondering, how do they get into my house?
+Fruit flies still appear even though I keep my house pretty airtight, which got me wondering, how do they get into my house?

 Fruit flies enter your home in two ways:

 - The more common scenario is that you bring the flies into the house without knowing it.
-That’s right when you buy produce at the store, its likely that fruit flies have laid their eggs on the skin of that produce.
-Once it gets into your house, the eggs can hatch within a week and, just like that, you have fruit flies.
+Fruit flies lay their eggs on the skin of produce at the grocery store.
+Once you bring the produce into your home, the eggs can hatch within a week, and, just like that, you have fruit flies.

 There are several simple steps you can take to prevent fruit flies from appearing in your house.